vladstojna/dot-files-2/README.md

 Before running anything, we have to set the environment up.

+Requirements:

+* Vagrant version 2 or later
+* VirtualBox version 6 or later
+* OpenSSH

 ### Key Generation

 Initially, we need to generate an SSH key